e-dub/CoronaSouthTyrol/Italy.md

 # Italy

 Mathematical approximation of data for the COVID-19 pandemic in Italy.
 Data starts on 6 October 2020.
 For the mathematical approximation, the last 14 days are used as a data basis, projecting the next 28 days.
 Exponential growth and a serial interval of four days are assumed.
-Uncertainty of models is shown as one standard deviation interval.
+Uncertainty of models is shown as an interval with one standard deviation above and below model value.